 So in other words, two new Metroid game concepts are currently in the early planning stages of development.
 One of which is planned to be a 2D (likely to be beefed up to 2.5D) sidescroller like the original trilogy and Metroid Fusion, while the other is planned to be a 3D game much like Metroid Prime.

-However, it's important to remember that since these games are still concepts at this point, they could be scrapped before any sort of announcement is made.
-On the other hand, the fact Nintendo wants to make an announcement soon is really encouraging and is at the very least is a sign that Metroid will one day find its way back onto Nintendo's regular release schedule.
+However, it's important to remember since these games are still concepts at this point, they could be scrapped before any sort of announcement is made.
+On the other hand, the fact Nintendo wants to make an announcement soon, is really encouraging and is at the very least a sign Metroid will one day find its way back onto Nintendo's regular release schedule.

 Until that day comes; See you next mission, Samus!

 » Comments: 8